 Run Terraform from Gitlab CI

-Le’s build a pipeline that executes the Plan, Apply, and Destroy phase.
+Let’s build a pipeline that runs Plan, Apply, and Destroy.

 variables: